- Data centers: 1 UK location

 Anything above 99.9% is considered acceptable, as it only allows around a minute and a half of downtime per day—hardly something you’d notice.
 Of course, many hosts get an even better result.

-The first thing I did after getting my tsoHost login was hook up a site to an availability monitoring system.
+The first thing I did after getting my tsoHost login was to hook up a site to an availability monitoring system.
 I wanted to see if the service is reliable or if there would be frequent outages.

 The provider performs decently.
 Over several months, the provider’s uptime was above 99.99%—not even a whiff of an interruption.